 I have been using Wordpress to drive my website ever since I got the domain name in 2006.
 Wordpress has only become richer and more feature-rich during this time.
-But owing to this popularity and perhaps its design, Wordpress has also become a prime target for hackers.
+But owing to this popularity, Wordpress has also become a prime target for hackers.
 Or so has been my experience at least.
 The attacks are not sophisticated at all, just brute forcing of the login page.
 But they are incessant; My webhost even had to make my login page non-executable to stop the barrage of login attempts.

 I tried a Wordpress security plugin which discourages brute force attacks by an increasing timeout.
 Unfortunately, the attacks keep coming.
 And while a good password ensures that such attacks will not succeed, it is still annoying.
 So, it was time to start looking for alternatives.
 This is where we say goodbye to trusty Wordpress, and say hello to Metalsmith.